-The Owner's Manual for your new Airstream Tommy Bahama Touring Coach is designed to respond to the most frequent inquiries regarding the operation, function, and care of the many systems that make modern motorhoming a joy.
+The Owner's Manual for your new Airstream Touring Coach is designed to respond to the most frequent inquiries regarding the operation, function, and care of the many systems that make modern motorhoming a joy.

-The Airstream Touring Coach is integrated into a Sprinter Van, designed and manufactured by Sprinter.
-Operation of the Sprinter, its engine, power train, and other related components are discussed in the Sprinter Operator's Manual and other literature provided by Sprinter.
-As a point of reference, those systems discussed in the Sprinter literature are warranted by Sprinter or their suppliers.
+The Airstream Touring Coach is integrated into a Sprinter Van, designed and manufactured by Mercedes-Benz.
+Operation of the Sprinter, its engine, power train, and other related components are discussed in the Mercedes-Benz Sprinter Operator's Manual and other literature provided by Mercedes-Benz.
+Those systems discussed in the Sprinter literature are warranted by Mercedes-Benz or their suppliers.

-Airstream realizes our customers possess varying degrees of expertise in the area of repairing and maintaining the appliances in their touring coach.
+Airstream realizes our customers possess varying degrees of expertise in the area of maintaining and repairing the appliances in their touring coach.
 For this reason, the service and trouble-shooting information found in this manual is directed toward those with average mechanical skills.
 We also realize you may be more familiar in one area than you are in another.
 Only you know your capabilities and limitations.